pytorch/pytorch.github.io/_mobile/ios.md

 # iOS

-To get started with PyTorch on iOS, we recommend exploring the following a HelloWorld example on Github [Hellow Word](https://github.com/pytorch/ios-demo-app/tree/master/HelloWorld).
+To get started with PyTorch on iOS, we recommend exploring the following a HelloWorld example on Github [Hello Word](https://github.com/pytorch/ios-demo-app/tree/master/HelloWorld).

 ## HelloWorld example